 The 3D point cloud scanning of existing historical bridges and for some tunnels provided highly accurate data sets, which allowed the project to progress seamlessly to the next phases.
 The whole project was designed in less than 36 months, with works underway simultaneously across the line, allowing for a speedier project delivery that helped keep budget under control.

-Our multi-disciplinary approach to problem-solving means our engineers have managed to solve the many challenges involved in upgrading existing railway infrastructure like historical bridges and tunnels in a speedy, cost-effective manner while preserving it’s historic value. ” Ali Sengoz Design Manager
+Our multi-disciplinary approach to problem-solving means our engineers have managed to solve the many challenges involved in upgrading existing railway infrastructure like historical bridges and tunnels in a speedy, cost-effective manner while preserving it’s historic value. ” Ali Sengoz Associate

 The historical design constraints of the existing infrastructure also made remediation and upgrade works a complex task.
 The historical tunnel’s steam-era cross section had to be adjusted to accommodate changes to the superstructure including increasing loading gauges, as well as securing the height clearance required to fit electric installations.